tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/人员管理_intl.md

-﻿In **System Management** > **People management**, you can manage accounts, roles and groups.
+﻿To manage accounts, roles and groups, visit **System Management** > **People management**.
-Super admins and admins can add customer service agents, assign permissions and set groups for shared use of the system.
-Before adding an agent, you must confirm that there are available agent roles; otherwise, please [purchase a bot](https://buy.cloud.tencent.com/ticsr) first.
+Super admins and admins can add customer service agents, assign permissions and set up groups in people management to jointly use the system.
+Confirm there are available agent roles before adding an agent.
+If there are no available agent roles, [purchase a bot](https://buy.cloud.tencent.com/ticsr) first.

 ## Account Management
 In **System Management** > **People management**, select the **Account management** tab and click **Add** in the upper left corner to add a new user.